 “I’d like to do some more Shakespeare,” Charlotte tells me.

-I remember a BBC TV series Terri told me about on my Facebook page when we were all chatting about movies and mini-series: The Hollow Crown.
+I remember a BBC TV series Terri told me about when we were all chatting about movies and mini-series: The Hollow Crown.
 After a little searching I discover the series can be watched online.
 I won’t include a link because last time I did that I inadvertently directed someone to a page full of inappropriate ads.
 They didn’t show up on my computer because my son Callum has installed some kind of ad blocker for me.
 However the links are easy to find.
 There’s also a Hollow Crown DVD for sale.
 And there’s some info about the series on a BBC webpage.

 I also remember a Shakespeare series called Acting Shakespeare: “Ian McKellen, alone on stage, with no props or scenery, performs monologues from Shakespeare and discusses some of his plays.”
 There’s an Acting Shakespeare DVD